10 Step Guide to the California Divorce Process From Petition to Judgment

 When should a voluntary settlement conference take place?

-How does private mediation work in a divorce case?
+How does private mediation work during the California divorce process?

 Who picks the mediator?

-The mediator is typically mutually chosen by the lawyers, with input from the spouses.
-Retired judges are generally a good choice for the role of the mediator so long as they are experienced in family law.
+The lawyers usually choose the mediator, with input from the spouses.
+Retired family law judges are generally the right choice for the role of the mediator.

 Mediation can last anywhere from a few hours to several days, depending on the complexity of the divorce case.